Page Illustration

 Here’s an example of how Accident Forgiveness could help you in a collision:

 It’s winter.
 It’s snowing.
 The roads are slippery.
-You tires can’t get traction and you struggle to come to a stop at a red light.
+Your tires can’t get traction, and you struggle to come to a stop at a red light.
 You slide into an intersection, T-boning another vehicle.
-If you are determined to be at-fault when the collision is reported and if it’s your first at-fault collision, Accident Forgiveness can be used as a one-time deal to ensure your insurance premium won’t increase.
+If you are determined to be at fault when the collision is reported and if it’s your first at-fault collision, Accident Forgiveness can be used as a one-time deal to ensure your insurance premium won’t increase.
 Your insurance company will waive rating the accident when you renew.

-Here are a few facts will help you better understand Accident Forgiveness:
+Here are a few facts that will help you better understand Accident Forgiveness:

-• It is not included in a standard car insurance policy – it’s an extra coverage.
+• A standard car insurance policy does not include accident forgiveness – it’s an extra coverage.
 If you aren’t sure whether you have it, check with your insurance provider before assuming you do.

-• Accident Forgiveness is not available to everyone – only certain drivers qualify for it.
+• Accident Forgiveness is not available to everyone – only certain drivers qualify.
 Our BIG brokers will only offer it if you are eligible for it.

 • You will still have to pay your deductible for any damage to your vehicle.